grafandreas/CarND-Path-Planning-Project/README.md

 ## Configuration file

 Configuration of many parameters is not done through compiled variables, but through a jason configuration file.
+The configuration file is stored in run/ directory.
+That's why the simulator has to be run from that directory, since the current working directory is being used to look for that file.

 ```json
 {